monadicsystems/monadicsystems.github.io/post4.md

 pattern PostFailureRoute = (GET, ["cars", "post", "failure"])
 ```

 Now that we've defined our data types, instances, and route patterns, let's implement our rendering functions.
-Now, we will need two rendering functions.
+We need two rendering functions.
 One for generating URLs and one for generating HTML form attributes.

 ```haskell
 renderURL :: (Method, Path) -> Text